mikelvinciguerra-max/Doppler-spectrogramms/README.md

 The script also computes class weights and supports evaluation on a held-out test subset.
 This helps mitigate class imbalance and provides a more reliable estimate of generalization performance.

 The trained model is saved in the `models/` directory under a filename encoding the environment, class set, epoch count, and fold configuration.
+By default, `train.py` automatically resumes from a compatible checkpoint with fewer epochs.
+Use `--resume none` to force a fresh run.

 ---